 Lucy Kimbell, author of Service Innovation Handbook

-I am an academic researcher, post-graduate educator and strategic design consultant.
-I am Director of the Innovation Insights Hub and Professor of Contemporary Design Practices at University of the Arts London.
+I am an academic design researcher, post-graduate educator and strategic design consultant.
+I am Director of the Social Design Institute and Professor of Contemporary Design Practices at University of the Arts London.
 Previously I was Principal Research Fellow at the University of Brighton, working as a researcher embedded in Policy Lab, an innovative team within the Cabinet Office of the UK government, through an award from the Arts and Humanities Research Council.
-I was previously Clark Fellow in Design Leadership (2005-2010) and then Associate Fellow (2010-2020) at Saïd Business School, University of Oxford, where I taught an MBA elective in design thinking and service design between 2006-2016 and where I deliver executive education.
-I also teach the design module on the BSc/MSc Management Science at UCL.
+I was previously Clark Fellow in Design Leadership (2005-2010) and then Associate Fellow (2010-2020) at Saïd Business School, University of Oxford, where I taught an MBA elective in design thinking and service design between 2006-2019 as well as executive education.
+I also designed and taught the design module on the BSc/MSc Management Science at UCL.
 I am an associate at NormannPartners, a boutique consulting firm that focuses on innovation, strategy and scenarios.

-My academic research tries to help work out what “design” approaches bring to organisational and societal issues and challenges.
-My approach synthesises design studies, with management, ethnography and science and technology studies.
-My practical consultancy includes leading customer experience design teams at commercial organisations as well as supporting social entrepreneurs and small businesses.
+My academic research tries to help work out what “design” approaches bring to organisational, societal and public policy issues.
+My approach synthesises design studies, with research in management, ethnography and science and technology studies.
+My practical consultancy includes leading experience design teams at commercial organisations as well as supporting public sector innovators and entrepreneurs.